osfairye/osfairye.github.io/about.markdown

 As a settler and descendant of immigrants, I have a responsibility to commit to anti-racist and anti-colonial practices in my relationship with people on this land.
 As an animist and witch who came to their practice in the early 2000s, I absolutely have to commit to decolonizing my practice in the face of colonialism, imperialism, war, capitalism, poverty, and the ongoing human-created climate catastrophe.

-This site is an archive of my public writings on witchcraft and animism since 2015, much of it very rough.
-Many of the older posts don’t represent my current outlook, but I consider them useful to keep around as perspective on my own journey and how far I’ve come.
+This site is not only a current record of where I'm at but also functions as an archive of most of my public writings on witchcraft and animism since 2015.
+Many of the older posts don’t really represent my current outlook, but I consider them useful to keep around as perspective on where I’ve wandered.

-Enjoy the scribbles for what they are: experiments, fumblings in the dark, and journeys of their own.
+Enjoy the scribbles and notes for what they are: experiments and journeys of their own.